natalieh235/flying_adversarial_patch/NATALIE_README.md

 ### src/attacks.py
 `python3 attacks.py --file settings.yaml --task task_num`
 - added task_num param (int) for generating many patches in parallel
-- changed targeted_attack_joint to use the YOLOBounding class to predict poses instead
+- changed targeted_attack_joint to use the YOLOBounding class to predict the person coordinates instead
 - currently, only targets that are valid in the image pixel context are generated

 ### src/run_attacks.py